-The applicant proposes to remove and replace a pre-existing 6' x 26' (156 square foot) rectangular dock float and 3' x 18' gangway and like-for-like in Rivo Alto Canal in southeast Long Beach (Exhibit 1 and Exhibit 2).
-The pre-existing dock float and two 2" davits were removed by the City of Long Beach as part of the Naples Seawall Repair Project (Phase 1).
-New davits/pipe piles connecting the existing 3' x 4' pier platform and new 3' x 18' gangway to the new seawall will be installed by the City upon completion of the seawall repairs.
-The proposed 6' x 26' dock float complies with the maximum six-foot width of new or reconstructed dock systems within Rivo Alto Canal as set forth in Special Condition 8 of Coastal Development Permit 5-11-085 [Naples Seawall Repair Project (Phase 1), City of Long Beach].
-There will be no fill of coastal waters as a result of the subject development and the size of the float will be reduced.
-No bottom disturbance or dredging is proposed or permitted by the subject application.
+The applicant proposes to remove a 6 ft. x 9 ft. rectangular-shaped dock float and replace with a 6 ft. x 20 ft. dock float in Rivo Alto Canal in southeast Long Beach (Exhibits 1 and 2).
+The pre-existing pipe piles, and davits were removed by the City of Long Beach in 2014 as part of the Naples Seawall Repair Project (Phase 1).
+The new pipe piles and a means to reach the dock system (including new ladder) from the new seawall will be installed by the City upon completion of the seawall repairs (Exhibit 3).
+The proposed 6 ft. x 20 ft. dock float complies with the maximum six-foot width of new or reconstructed dock systems within Rivo Alto Canal as set forth in Special Condition 8 of Coastal Development Permit 5-11-085 [Naples Seawall Repair Project (Phase 1), City of Long Beach].
+There will be no additional fill of coastal waters as a result of the subject development.
+No dredging is proposed or permitted by the subject application.